torproject/sbws/docs/source/glossary.rst

         this process are used by :term:`sbws generate` to generate :term:`v3bw files <v3bw file>`.

-   sbws server
-        The sbws command that runs as part of a :term:`helper`. :term:`sbws scanners <sbws scanner>` connect to sbws servers to perform measurements.

-   helper
-        The combination of a :term:`helper relay` and :term:`sbws server`, ideally running on the same machine.

-   helper relay
-        The Tor relay that allows exiting to a nearby :term:`sbws server`.
-It does not need to be a relay with the Exit flag.

    sbws generate
         The sbws command that a :term:`bandwidth authority` runs periodically to generate a new :term:`v3bw file` from results gathered by